-For example, if you’d like to buy a £200,000 home, and you need to borrow £180,000 to make that possible, then the mortgage would have an LTV of 90%. (£180,000 is 90% of the value of the home.)
-You would provide the remaining 10% – £20,000 – in the form of a deposit (or home equity, if you’re remortgaging).
+So if you borrow £180,000 in order to buy a home worth £200,000, the LTV is 90%.
+You are borrowing 90% of the value of the house.
+You would provide the remaining 10% – £20,000 – in the form of a deposit (or home equity, if you’re remortgaging or moving house).

 In short, if you have a low LTV, the mortgage lender is taking less of a risk – and they reward that lower level of risk by giving you a preferential interest rate.

 For example, if you have borrowed £190,000 to buy a £200,000 property (95% LTV), and then the value of the property goes down and you can’t keep up repayments, there’s a chance that the lender won’t get all of their money back.
 The mortgage lender hedges this higher level of risk by making you pay more interest.

 If you only need a mortgage of £150,000 to buy that same £200,000 property (75% LTV), there’s a lot more wiggle room: the bank might be able to sell your home and make back most or all of its money.

 Not all lenders offer loans at every LTV level.
 Most will offer a range of two or three LTV bands – perhaps between 80% and 95% LTV, between 60% and 80% LTV, and below 60% LTV, for example.

 There are two ways to reduce your LTV: saving up a larger deposit or reducing the amount of money you need to borrow.

 If you’re close to an LTV threshold – say you need to borrow 91% of the purchase price, for example – try to cobble together a slightly higher deposit or see if you can negotiate a slightly cheaper price on the property.
 If you can manage to get your borrowing requirement down to 90% of the purchase price, you could be eligible for a cheaper range of mortgages.